 Continuing Education Units (CEUs) and CHES credits

-21 CEUs for nurses, 24 CECH credits for Certified Health Education Specialists (CHES), and 21 CPEUs for dietitians have been approved.
+24 CECH credits for Certified Health Education Specialists (CHES) have been approved; 21 CPEUs for registered dietitians and 21 CEUs for nurses are pending approval.

 Army Public Health Nurses, Health Promotion Directors and Officers, Health Educators, Health Care Providers, Dietitians, Physical and Occupational Therapists, Fitness professionals, Community Health Promotion Council members, and anyone else involved in installation Health Promotion.